 You are in the right place.
 Dr. Tom Biernacki, DPM, FACFAS — board-certified foot & ankle surgeon with 3,000+ surgeries — explains exactly what webbed toes / syndactyly means and what actually works.
-Call (810) 206-1402 for a same-day appointment at our Howell or Bloomfield Hills office.
+Call (810) 206-1402 for a same-day appointment at our Howell or Bloomfield Township office.

 Medically reviewed by Dr. Tom Biernacki, DPM